lenML/litegraph.ts/README.md

 > **Note 2:** This project's primary objective is to publish litegraph.ts to npm while carrying out ongoing renovations and refactoring.

 ## Features

 -   Renders on Canvas2D (zoom in/out and panning, easy to render complex interfaces, can be used inside a WebGLTexture)
 -   Easy to use editor (searchbox, keyboard shortcuts, multiple selection, context menu, ...)
 -   Optimized to support hundreds of nodes per graph (on editor but also on execution)
 -   Customizable theme (colors, shapes, background)
 -   Callbacks to personalize every action/drawing/event of nodes
 -   Subgraphs (nodes that contain graphs themselves)
 -   Live mode system (hides the graph but calls nodes to render whatever they want, useful to create UIs)
 -   Graphs can be executed in NodeJS
 -   Highly customizable nodes (color, shape, slots vertical or horizontal, widgets, custom rendering)
 -   Easy to integrate in any JS application (one single file, no dependencies)
 -   Typescript support

 > The above are the features of litegraph.js, which this library fully inherits.
 Below are the new features continuously updated in this library.
 >
 > (A checkmark indicates implemented features)

 -   [x] DOMWidget: Internally implemented widgets that support DOM, making it easy to create various UIs
-- [ ] ReactWidget: Integrate support for using React components as widgets, allowing for more dynamic and complex UIs within nodes
+-   [ ] (Deprecated) ~~ReactWidget: Integrate support for using React components as widgets, allowing for more dynamic and complex UIs within nodes~~
-- [ ] Getter Setter Node: Implement getter and setter nodes that determine node connections in a hidden form
+-   [x] Getter Setter Node: Implement getter and setter nodes that determine node connections in a hidden form
 -   [x] Event Bus: LGraph / LGraphCanvas / LGraphNode support event subscription, making it easy to customize various features
 -   [x] Progress: draw node progress / highlight
 -   [x] Dom Anchors: You can freely insert DOM elements in any direction of the node's top, bottom, left, right, center, and middle to enhance UI functions, such as tooltip or error message
 -   [ ] Customize ContextMenu: Provide interfaces to customize all context menus in the graph
 -   [ ] Customize Dialog: Provide interfaces to customize all dialogs in the graph
 -   [ ] Graph Scheduler: Provide graph connection parsing based on graph theory, decompose component, and control different component(sub-graphs)
-- [ ] Core Code `strictNullChecks`: Type safe everywhere!
+-   [x] Core Code `strictNullChecks`: Type safe everywhere!
 -   [ ] Input/Output widget: Provide widgets for easier handling of input and output within nodes.
 -   [ ] Control Flow: Introduce nodes that manage control flow like conditional branches and loops.
 -   [ ] UI testing

 ## Installation